D-sense/decryption-exercise/README.md

 - Security considerations

 ## AI Assistant Disclaimer
-AI Assistant: Claude Code was used to help improve the README.md file
+AI Assistant: Claude Code was used to help improve the README.md file, debug and validate that all requirements are met.